 December-ways 1864 | Dawn to Noon | Cupola

-Bird species in the scatterplot for December number about 45, with many of these birds hidden from us.
+Bird species in the scatterplot for December number about 45, with many now hidden from us.

 .